 Votes Required for Proposals.
 In voting for the election of directors, you may vote in favor of all nominees, withhold votes as to all nominees or withhold votes as to specific nominees.
 There is no cumulative voting for the election of directors.
 Directors must be elected by a plurality of the votes cast at the Annual Meeting.
-The term "plurality" means that the three nominees for Class 1 director receiving the largest number of votes cast will be elected as Class 1 directors.
+The term "plurality" means that the one nominee for Class 1 director and the four nominees for Class 2 director receiving the largest number of votes cast will be elected as Class 1 and Class 2 directors.